roboquant avatar

 Introduction

-A strategy is a systematic approach to buying and selling assets, such as stocks, bonds, currencies, or commodities, in order to achieve a specific financial goal.
+A strategy in general is a systematic approach to buying and selling assets, such as stocks, bonds, currencies, or commodities, in order to achieve a specific financial goal.
 A strategy typically involves the use rules, indicators, and other technical or fundamental analysis tools to identify potential trades.

 A Strategy in roboquant is the component responsible for generating signals based on the events it receives and is likely the place where you do most of your software development and differentiate from other algo-traders.